 Promoting local RE through subsidising research and deployment is a SIP ranked 3rd for Hong Kong but absent for Beijing.
 Local RE production, especially in small cities, is unable to trigger virtuous cycles by driving global costs down.
 Local deployment is nevertheless beneficial by training citizens to adapt to intermittent RE, enabling more RE import in the future.
 It also helps just transition of workers from fossil-based electricity generation.
 Local RE generation in Hong Kong has demonstrated positive feedback dynamic as “popularisation happened very quickly with the right policy” (H·I1).
 In 2018, the government launched the first Feed-in-Tariff (FIT) to incentivise rooftop solar PV installation.
 Number of applications exponentially increased from 150 to 7000 within a year, generating over 3.75 million kWh of solar energy, equivalent to 1,983 tonnes CO2-eq reduction (HKSARG, 2020).
 This explains why most stakeholders agreed on the fast speed of this SIP (Speed=7), as it could ride on investment incentives to accelerate.

 There is a split of views on RE development potential in the Hong Kong society.
 The government estimated the realisable RE potential to be 3-4% of total energy demand (HKENB, 2017), criticised as “too conservative” by green groups (Greenpeace, 2017; WWF, 2019).
 Two interviewees cited the same geospatial research by Wong et al. (2016), which shows the maximum potential of local solar PV is 10% of energy consumption (H·G3, H·I4).
 However, some academics and regulators regarded it overly optimistic.
 One government representative doubted the assumptions behind the research, ignoring complicated land ownership and environmental constraints (H·R3).
 The respondent recommended an official report commissioned by the Electrical and Mechanical Services Department (EMSD), showing rooftop solar can generate a maximum of 880 GWh electricity annually, 80% lower than the university study (EMSD & Meinhardt, 2019).
 Offshore wind is another local RE option which could generate 32.2% of Hong Kong’s 2017 electricity consumption (Gao et al., 2019).
-Offshore wind infrastructure installation is easier politically, without dealing with fragmentated ownerships and building regulations.
+Offshore wind infrastructure installation is easier politically, without dealing with fragmentedownerships and building regulations.
 However, offshore wind projects proposed by the utilities were turned down by the government due to “high cost” in 2010.
 Hong Kong has favourable geographical conditions, technical expertise and social capital for offshore wind development, but lacking an effective development policy and mass public support (Gao et al., 2019).
 The government and utilities tend to opt for investments with quick and high return, which cannot be offered by RE yet.
 This links to SIPs I (modify the Scheme of Control), J (social mobilisation) and F (public education).
 Under SIP I, a fixed FIT for wind power can be implemented to cover the high initial investment to attract more wind energy providers.
 The government can modify the permitted return on RE assets in the Scheme of Control to motivate power companies invest despite longer payback periods (Gao et al., 2019).

 Apart from direct decarbonisation potentials, local RE can generate synergistic relationship with public education.
 A utility expert mentioned RE investment “creates green jobs for engineers, generating positive feedback on SIPs J (social mobilisation) and F (public education)” (H·I2).
 Stakeholders like tenants, installation companies, utility representatives are drawn together and educated through the application and installation of community RE infrastructure.
 This shows how energy technology SIPs can link with SIPs on engagement to generate co-benefits.